Presentation of modern agricultural machinery. Presentation on agricultural machines. Farming methods

 AGREECULTURAL MACHINES.
 AGREECULTURAL EQUIPMENT

-MACHINES FOR PROCESSING GRAIN Grain after harvesting with a combine contains a large amount of various impurities and, especially in our non-chernozem zone, has high humidity.
+MACHINES FOR GRAIN PROCESSING Grain after harvesting by a combine contains a large number of various impurities and, especially in our non-chernozem zone, has high humidity.
 Therefore, for further storage of grain or its sale, it is necessary to separate it from impurities and dry it to a moisture content of 17%.
-These operations are carried out by various dryers and sorting machines.
+Various dryers and sorting machines perform these operations.
 10

-Thank you for your attention The presentation was made by a student of the Baimak Agricultural College Shakirov Dinar
+Thank you for your attention.
+The presentation was made by a student of the Baimak Agricultural College, Dinar Shakirov.

-Description of the presentation for individual slides:
+Description of the presentation by individual slides:

 1 slide

-Slide Description:
+Slide description:

 2 slide

-Slide Description:
+Slide description:

 3 slide

-Slide Description:
+Slide description:

 4 slide

-Slide Description:
+Slide description:

 5 slide

-Slide Description:
+Slide description:

 6 slide

-Slide Description:
+Slide description:

 7 slide

-Slide Description:
+Slide description:

 8 slide

-Slide Description:
+Slide description:

-9 slide
+Slide 9

-Slide Description:
+Slide description:

 10 slide

-Slide Description:
+Slide description:

 11 slide

-Slide Description:
+Slide description:

 12 slide

-Slide Description:
+Slide description:

-13 slide
+Slide 13

-Slide Description:
+Slide description:

-14 slide
+Slide 14

-Slide Description:
+Slide description:

 15 slide

-Slide Description:
+Slide description:

 16 slide

-Slide Description:
+Slide description:

-17 slide
+Slide 17

-Slide Description:
+Slide description:

-At rut lengths of 300 ...
-700 m, it is advisable to use tractors of the T-150K, T-150, T-4A, DT-175S types and plows of the PLP-6-35, PPI-6-40 types mounted with them (with adjustable working width ).
-In more severe conditions, the T-150, T-150K and T-4A tractors can also be aggregated with five-furrow plows of the PLN-5-35 and PNI-5-40 types.
-Rut lengths of more than 700 m correspond to arable units based on the K-701 tractor and PTK-9-35, PNL-8-40, PNI-8-40 plows.
+At headland lengths of 300...700 m, it is advisable to use tractors such as T-150K, T-150, T-4A, DT-175S and plows such as PLP-6-35, PPI-6-40 (with adjustable working width) mounted with them ).
+In more difficult conditions, the T-150, T-150K and T-4A tractors can also be combined with five-furrow plows of the PLN-5-35 and PNI-5-40 types.
+Headland lengths of more than 700 m correspond to arable units made on the basis of the K-701 tractor and PTK-9-35, PNL-8-40, PNI-8-40 plows.

 18 slide

-Slide Description:
+Slide description:

-19 slide
+Slide 19

-Slide Description:
+Slide description:

 20 slide

-Slide Description:
+Slide description:

-21 slide
+21 slides

-Slide Description:
+Slide description:

 22 slide

-Slide Description:
+Slide description:

-23 slide
+Slide 23

 Shangireev Rifat